ristov/nids-alert-data/README.md

 Proto -- numerical protocol ID (e.g., 6 denotes TCP and 17 UDP)

-ExtIP -- anonymized external IP address (extip<number>)
+ExtIP -- anonymized external IP address (extipN, where N is a number that identifies the given IP address)

 ExtPort -- port at the external host, set to -1 if alerts involved multiple external ports

-IntIP -- anonymized internal IP address (intip<number>), set to -1 if alerts involved multiple internal IP addresses
+IntIP -- anonymized internal IP address (intipN, where N is a number that identifies the given IP address), set to -1 if alerts involved multiple internal IP addresses

 IntPort -- port at the internal host, set to -1 if alerts involved multiple internal ports